'Contaminated land' is legally defined under Part IIA of the Environmental Protection Act, 1990 as:

-A search costs £68.00 (prices are subject to an annual increase in April, prices correct as at 08-12-2015) and will be completed within 20 days of the initial request being received.
+A search costs £97.00, plus per file or address in excess of 10 £7.50 (prices are subject to an annual increase in April, prices correct as at 01-04-2018) and will be completed within 20 days of the initial request being received.
 A hard copy is issued through Royal Mail and an electronic copy can be made available if requested.
 It is recommended that a separate enquiry is made to the Environment Agency.

 Part II A of the Environmental Protection Act, 1990 requires Adur and Worthing to publish their contaminated land strategies and keep public registers of contaminated land identified within the Adur District and Worthing Borough.